EdgeVPN/ipop-project.github.io/_pages/install.md

 [Download the package for arm64 Ubuntu Raspberry Pis](https://github.com/EdgeVPNio/evio/releases/download/v20.12.1/evio_20.12.1_arm64.deb)

-*Note:* The arm64 package has been tested in Raspberry Pi and Amazon ARM64 instances.
-We are working on fixing Ubuntu package dependences to support installation on nVidia Jetson devices.
+*Note:* The arm64 package has been tested in Raspberry Pi, Amazon ARM64 instances, and on nVidia Jetson devices.
+The stock nVidia Jetson Linux kernel, however, does not come with proper dependences installed for Open vSwitch; [follow the instructions to build a custom kernel](/jetson) or contact us if you're intested in improving the process of porting for Jetson devices.

 *Note:* We have identified a bug that is triggered by multicast IPv6 packets.
 While we work to fix the bug for a maintenance release, it is recommended that you disable IPv6 on your nodes: